An Increase in Extreme Weather Disasters Underscores the Need for Emergency Financial HelpMay 20, 2014

 May 28, 2014

-Corporate giving is common for nearly every type of company, from the small family business to the largest multinationals.
-Every year, teams gather to allocate corporate giving dollars.
-Whether charity is focused internationally, nationally, or only on high profile workplace donation campaigns, the activity can be a great way to get employees involved with their community.
-Not only that, it is an essential part of corporate social responsibility.
+Corporate giving is common for nearly every type of company, from the small family business to the largest multinational companies.
+Every year, teams gather to allocate corporate giving dollars to causes that are important to the company and team members.
+Whether the charity is focused internationally, nationally, or only on high profile workplace donation campaigns, the activity can be a great way to get team members involved with their community.

-With that in mind, most board members and CEOs would likely agree that the first priority in giving is the employee community.
+With that in mind, most board members and CEOs would likely agree that the first priority in giving is within the team member community.
 A particular point of emphasis is allowing them to give to and help each other.
-On any given day, someone on staff may be dealing with the financial aftermath of a personal hardship or natural disaster.
-Suddenly, this person is faced with balancing work responsibilities and the hardship of an unforeseen emergency.
-Aside from the obvious difficulties associated with these events, there can be a considerable cost to the employer in terms of workplace productivity.
+On any given day, someone on the team may be dealing with the financial aftermath of a personal hardship or natural disaster.
+Suddenly, this person may be faced with balancing work responsibilities and the hardship of an unforeseen emergency.
+Aside from the obvious difficulties associated with these events, there can be a considerable cost to the company in terms of workplace productivity.

-It is true that employees in need are often helped by generous, but informal, “pass the hat” campaigns in the workplace.
-However, a formal and dedicated company focus on personal emergencies in the employee community can be much more effective.
-With the right level of company support, employees will know that their employer supports them in times of disaster or hardship.
+Usually team members in need are helped by generous, but informal, “pass the hat” campaigns in the workplace.
+However, a formal and dedicated company focus on personal emergencies in the team member community can be much more effective.
+With the right level of company support, team members will know that the company supports them in times of a disaster or personal hardship.

-Carving out even a small portion of the company’s philanthropic pie to create an employee emergency relief fund can a long way towards making employees feel valued.
-Further, it will help meet your company’s civic responsibility of giving.
+A company’s philanthropic giving plan to including a relief fund can go a long way towards making team members feel valued.
+Further, it will help meet the company’s civic responsibility of giving.
 Another bonus is that donations to the fund are tax-deductible, creating further incentive for charitable giving close to home.
-For these reasons, including employees in the larger context of corporate giving makes good business sense, and is a great way to exemplify good corporate citizenship.
+For these reasons, including team members in the larger context of corporate giving makes good business sense, and is a great way to exemplify good corporate citizenship.